elTRexx/SetOnceGenerator/README.md

 * On any concrete classes that implement that given `interface`, make sure to modify it to be `partial`

+* Optionally, you can add your own logic to handle warnings when trying to get or set the property extending `SettableNTimesProperty.GetWarning()`  and `SettableNTimesProperty.SetWarning()` method

 ## Example

 Lets say you have this DTO class :